-1 Interests Act].
-2 Legislative Note: States should check their disclaimer statutes for any necessary amendments.
-3 The following are conforming amendments to the Uniform Disclaimer of Property Interests Act: 4 5 SECTION 12.
+Legislative Note: States should check their disclaimer statutes for any necessary amendments.
+The following are conforming amendments to the Uniform Disclaimer of Property Interests Act (1999/2006):

+SECTION 12.
 DELIVERY OR FILING.

-6 (a) In this section, "beneficiary designation" means an instrument, other 7 than an instrument creating a trust, naming the beneficiary of: 8 (1) an annuity or insurance policy; 9 (2) an account with a designation for payment on death; 10 (3) a security registered in beneficiary form; 11 (4) a pension, profit-sharing, retirement, or other employment-related 12 benefit plan; or 13 (5) any other nonprobate transfer at death.
-14 (b) Subject to subsections (c) through (l), delivery of a disclaimer may be 15 effected by personal delivery, first-class mail, or any other method likely to result 16 in its receipt.
-17 (c) In the case of an interest created under the law of intestate succession 18 or an interest created by will, other than an interest in a testamentary trust: 19 (1) a disclaimer must be delivered to the personal representative of 20 the decedent's estate; or 21 (2) if no personal representative is then serving, it must be filed with a 22 court having jurisdiction to appoint the personal representative.
-23 (d) In the case of an interest in a testamentary trust: 24 (1) a disclaimer must be delivered to the trustee then serving, or if no 25 trustee is then serving, to the personal representative of the decedent's estate; or 26 (2) if no personal representative is then serving, it must be filed with a 27 court having jurisdiction to enforce the trust.
-28 (e) In the case of an interest in an inter vivos trust: 29 (1) a disclaimer must be delivered to the trustee then serving; 30 (2) if no trustee is then serving, it must be filed with a court having 31 jurisdiction to enforce the trust; or 32 (3) if the disclaimer is made before the time the instrument creating 33 the trust becomes irrevocable, it must be delivered to the settlor of a revocable 34 trust or the transferor of the interest.
-35 (f) In the case of an interest created by a beneficiary designation which is 36 to be disclaimed made before the time the designation becomes irrevocable, a the 37 disclaimer must be delivered to the person making the beneficiary designation.
-38 (g) In the case of an interest created by a beneficiary designation which is 39 to be disclaimed made after the time the designation becomes irrevocable;: 40 (1) a the disclaimer of an interest in personal property must be 41 delivered to the person obligated to distribute the interest.; and 42 (2) the disclaimer of an interest in real property must be recorded 43 in [the office of the county recorder of deeds] of the [county] where the real 44 property that is the subject of the disclaimer is located.
-45 (h) In the case of a disclaimer by a surviving holder of jointly held property, the disclaimer must be delivered to the person to whom the disclaimed interest passes.
+- (a) In this section, "beneficiary designation" means an instrument, other than an instrument creating a trust, naming the beneficiary of: - (1) an annuity or insurance policy; - (2) an account with a designation for payment on death; - (3) a security registered in beneficiary form; - (4) a pension, profit-sharing, retirement, or other employment-related benefit plan; or - (5) any other nonprobate transfer at death. - (b) Subject to subsections (c) through (l), delivery of a disclaimer may be effected by personal delivery, first-class mail, or any other method likely to result in its receipt. - (c) In the case of an interest created under the law of intestate succession or an interest created by will, other than an interest in a testamentary trust: - (1) a disclaimer must be delivered to the personal representative of the decedent's estate; or - (2) if no personal representative is then serving, it must be filed with a court having jurisdiction to appoint the personal representative. - (d) In the case of an interest in a testamentary trust: - (1) a disclaimer must be delivered to the trustee then serving, or if no trustee is then serving, to the personal representative of the decedent's estate; or - (2) if no personal representative is then serving, it must be filed with a court having jurisdiction to enforce the trust. - (e) In the case of an interest in an intervivos trust: - (1) a disclaimer must be delivered to the trustee then serving; - (2) if no trustee is then serving, it must be filed with a court having jurisdiction to enforce the trust; or - (3) if the disclaimer is made before the time the instrument creating the trust becomes irrevocable, it must be delivered to the settlor of a revocable trust or the transferor of the interest. - (f) In the case of an interest created by a beneficiary designation which is disclaimed made before the time the designation becomes irrevocable, a the disclaimer must be delivered to the person making the beneficiary designation. - (g) In the case of an interest created by a beneficiary designation which is disclaimed made after the time the designation becomes irrevocable;: - (1) a the disclaimer of an interest in personal property must be delivered to the person obligated to distribute the interest; and - (2) the disclaimer of an interest in real property must be recorded in [the office of the county recorder of deeds] of the [county] where the real property that is the subject of the disclaimer is located. - (h) In the case of a disclaimer by a surviving holder of jointly held property, the disclaimer must be delivered to the person to whom the disclaimed interest passes. - (i) In the case of a disclaimer by an object or taker in default of exercise of a power of appointment at any time after the power was created: